PARCv2: Physics-aware Recurrent Convolutional Neural Networks for Spatiotemporal Dynamics Modeling: Appendix

 The \textit{Navier-Stokes equations} are a system of PDEs describing the mechanical behavior of fluids.
 The Navier-Stokes equations for the motion of an incompressible viscous fluid with constant density consist of a continuity equation for conservation of mass and an equation for conservation of momentum:

 Here, $\mathbf{u}(\mathbf{r},t)$ denotes the velocity vector at position $\mathbf{r}$ and time $t$, $p(\mathbf{r}, t)$ the pressure, and $\rho$ and $R$ the density and Reynolds number respectively.

-Oftentimes, the magnitude of the Reynolds number $R$ is a significant influence on the stability of fluid.
+Oftentimes, the magnitude of the Reynolds number $R$ has a significant influence on the stability of fluid.
 When $R$ is small, the flow is inert and sluggish, rendering a rather stable flow pattern.
 On the other hand, when $R$ is large, the flow becomes unstable and starts to render complex patterns.

 In many physics-aware deep learning works in literature, a frequently used benchmark is how well the model can predict unstable fluid behavior with large Reynolds numbers.
-Similar to these works, we consider a cylindrical cross-section of 0.25 m diameter embedded in a 2 m $\times$ 1 m rectangular domain, as illustrated in Figure~\ref{fig:ns_appendix}.
-The circular obstacle was positioned $0.5 (m)$ far from the left and $0.5 (m)$from the top edge.
-We assume the initial velocity field to be uniformly distributed at the left side of the domain with initial velocity $u_0 = 1 (m/s)$.
-Here the fluid density, $\rho$, is derived as: $\rho = 4 \cdot Re (kg/(m^3))$.
+Similar to these works, we consider a cylindrical cross-section of 0.25 m diameter embedded in a 2 m $\times$ 1 m rectangular domain, as illustrated in Figure \ref{fig:ns_appendix}.
+The circular obstacle was positioned $0.5$ m far from the left and $0.5$ m from the top edge.
+We assume the initial velocity field to be uniformly distributed at the left side of the domain with initial velocity $u_0 = 1$ m/s.
+Here the fluid density, $\rho$, is derived as: $\rho = 4 \cdot R$ kg/m$^3$.
 Meanwhile, the kinematic viscosity, $\nu$, is derived from the dynamic viscosity $\mu$ as $\nu = \frac{\mu}{\rho}$.

-For the train-test split, the Reynolds number was varied according to Table~\ref{tab:ns_settings}.
+For the train-test split, the Reynolds number was varied according to Table \ref{tab:ns_settings}.
 The training data was obtained using finite volume methods with ANSYS Fluent.
 The initial data was provided in the triangular mesh format and was rasterized to fit with the use of CNN using interpolation.
-The rasterized domain has the size of $128\times256$ $(pixels)$ with each pixel corresponding to a $0.0078125 \times 0.0078125$ $(m)$ area.
+The rasterized domain has the size of $128$ pixels $\times\, 256$ pixels with each pixel corresponding to a $7.8125\, \mu$m $\times 7.8125\, \mu$m area.

-\subsection{Energy localization of heterogeneous energetic materials}
+\subsection{Energy Localization of Heterogeneous Energetic Materials}

 Energetic materials (EM), such as explosives and propellants, exhibit intensive and transient thermomechanics.
 In particular, the localization of energy during the reaction dynamics of EMs results in high-temperature regions called ``hotspots.''
 The formation and growth of hotspots under varying input shock loading conditions are important design considerations for EMs that determine the overall performance and safety of EMs.
 Here, the morphology of EM microstructures is known to play a crucial role in the formation and growth of hotspots.
 For this reason, the problem of predicting the hotspot formation and growth patterns from a microstructure image is an important problem for the safe design of EMs.